 Use this website to get up to speed on Ohio’s 529 Plan and why it’s the core of any serious college funding strategy.
 We recommend starting here, but also go back to our homepage for all the basics.
 We also have a list of general questions that many people have asked about Ohio’s 529 Plan.

 *Note: Data are for persons age 25 and over.
 Earnings are for full-time and salary workers.
 Based on weekly wage.
 Source: U.S. Bureau of Labor Statistics, Current Population Study, 2015

-Owning The Account
+Owning Your Own Account

 Open An Account

-Contributing To The Account
+Contributing To An Existing Account

 Contribute To An Account

 The Account Owner will ultimately decide who uses the funds.
 For instance, if the designated child decides not to go to college, the Account Owner can redistribute the funds to other children (including adult children) in the family or they can use the funds for their own education.
 They may even withdraw the funds, but they will also pay taxes and a 10% penalty on the earnings only.